 Helix and HX devices, as well as the HX Edit editor application, offer the ability to create several types of "controller assignments" to provide remote control of preset parameters via Helix/HX footswitches, expression pedals and external MIDI gear.
 These controller assignments are saved and retained within Helix/HX hardware-exported presets.
-If you happen to open a preset within Helix Native that includes them, you'll see these controller assignments represented by their parameter values displayed in white and in brackets (and they can optionally be displayed in Helix Native Assignment List-see "Hardware Controller Assignments within Helix Native" on page 41).
+By default, hardware assignments are not visible when a preset is loaded in Helix Native, but they can optionally be set to be displayed in the Helix Native Edit tab and Assignment List-see "Hardware Controller Assignments within Helix Native" on page 43).